akhilerm/tag-push-action/README.md

 1. Login to all the registries from which you want to pull and push the multiplatform image.

-    **NOTE: The source registry should be logged in after all destination regisries are logged in.**
+    **NOTE: The source registry should be logged in after all destination registries are logged in.**

 2. Specify the `src` and `dst` registry, both of which are mandatory fields.
 The action allows multiple destination registries specified as a yaml string.